-Teva Pharmaceutical Industries Ltd. (NYSE and TASE: TEVA) today announced the launch of a generic version of Delzicol®1 (mesalamine) delayed-release capsules, 400 mg, in the U.S.
+Teva Pharmaceutical Industries Ltd. (NYSE and TASE: TEVA) today announced the launch of a generic version of AndroGel ®i (testosterone gel) 1.62% CIII in the U.S.

-Delzicol® delayed-release capsules have annual sales of approximately $130 million in the U.S., according to IMS data as of February 2019.
+Testosterone Gel 1.62% CIII has annual sales of more than $911 million in the U.S., according to IQVIA data as of February 2019.

-For more information, please see accompanying Full Prescribing Information.
-A copy may be requested from Teva U.S. Medical Information at 888-TEVA-USA (888-838-2872) or email@example.com, or Teva’s Public Relations or Investor Relations contacts.
+For more information, please see accompanying Full Prescribing Information, including Boxed Warning.
+A copy may be requested from Teva U.S. Medical Information at 888-TEVA-USA (888-838-2872), email@example.com, or Teva’s Public Relations or Investor Relations contacts.

 Teva Pharmaceutical Industries Ltd. (NYSE and TASE: TEVA) has been developing and producing medicines to improve people’s lives for more than a century.
 We are a global leader in generic and specialty medicines with a portfolio consisting of over 35,000 products in nearly every therapeutic area.
 Around 200 million people around the world take a Teva medicine every day, and are served by one of the largest and most complex supply chains in the pharmaceutical industry.
 Along with our established presence in generics, we have significant innovative research and operations supporting our growing portfolio of specialty and biopharmaceutical products.
 Learn more at www.tevapharm.com